HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/bollard.md

 # Loot & More

-The Bollard is indestructible, and therefore drops no loot.
+The Bollard is indestructible and therefore drops no loot.

 # Tips

-- Since the Bollard is indestructible, it can be use to hide from players with guns if need be.
+- Since the Bollard is indestructible, it can be used to hide from players with guns if need be.
   - However, since the Cargo Ship is so close and having to stand in the water slows you down, the Bollard should only be used as cover in certain situations.

 # Trivia